History of Thailand: Western colonialism and cession of protectorates

 By 1892, The Kingdom of Siam controlled the Siamese Shan States, Laos, western Cambodia and Southern Thailand.
 Siam was bordered to the north by the Northern Shan States which included Kachin.
 On the western border was Burma.
 On the eastern border was Cambodia, French Cochinchina and Tonkin.

-The Entente Cordiale of 8 April 1904 ended the rivalry between Great Britain and France over Siam.
-French and British zones of influence in Siam were outlined, with the eastern territories, adjacent to French Indochina, becoming a French zone, and the western, adjacent to Burmese Tenasserim, a British zone.
-The British recognised a French sphere of influence to the east of the River Menam's basin; in turn, the French recognised British influence over the territory to the west of the Menam basin.
-Both parties disclaimed any idea of annexing Siamese territory.
+The Entente Cordiale of 8 April 1904 ended Anglo-French rivalry over Siam and marked out zones of influence: the eastern territories, next to French Indochina, French, and the western, next to Burmese Tenasserim, British.
+Britain recognised a French sphere of influence east of the River Menam's basin and France a British one west of it, and both disclaimed any idea of annexing Siamese territory.

 The Anglo-Siamese Treaty of 1909 defined the modern border between Siam and British Malaya.
-The treaty stated that Siam relinquished their claims over Kelantan, Terengganu, Kedah and Perlis to Great Britain, which were previously part of the semi-independent Malay sultanates of Pattani and Kedah.
+By it Siam gave up to Great Britain its claims over Kelantan, Terengganu, Kedah and Perlis, formerly part of the semi-independent Malay sultanates of Pattani and Kedah.
 A series of treaties with France fixed the country's current eastern border with Laos and Cambodia.

 In 1904, 1907 and 1909, there were new border corrections in favour of France and Great Britain.
 When King Chulalongkorn died in 1910, Siam had achieved the borders of today's Thailand.
 In 1910 he was peacefully succeeded by his son Vajiravudh, who reigned as Rama VI.
-He had been educated at Royal Military Academy Sandhurst and University of Oxford and was an anglicised Edwardian gentleman.
-Indeed, one of Siam's problems was the widening gap between the Westernised royal family and upper aristocracy and the rest of the country.
-It took another 20 years for Western education to extend to the rest of the bureaucracy and the army.
+Educated at Royal Military Academy Sandhurst and University of Oxford, he was an anglicised Edwardian gentleman.
+One of Siam's problems was the widening gap between the Westernised royal family and upper aristocracy and the rest of the country, and Western education reached the rest of the bureaucracy and the army only 20 years later.